folkertdev/reversible-debugger/tfp-submission/paper.md

 * The business logic must construct a new program and a new monitor.
 In the below example, a variable assignment is evaluated.
 Assignments don't affect the local type so the type is matchted against the wildcard `_`.

-Next the assignment is pushed onto the history type, then the monitor is updated with this new local type and an updated store with the new variable.
+Next the assignment is added to the history type, then the monitor is updated with this new local type and an updated store with the new variable.
 The remaining program is updated by renaming the variable.

 ```haskell